 Inez Y. Kaiser GKC-PRSA Memorial Scholarship Fund

-Her hometown chapter of PRSA, the GKC-PRSA chapter celebrates its 60th anniversary in 2021.
+This endowment fund was established by her hometown chapter of PRSA as the GKC-PRSA chapter celebrated its 60th anniversary in 2021.
 It celebrates her legacy of Black leadership, public relations excellence and community volunteerism.
 Scholarships will be awarded to Black college students of junior or senior level who demonstrate these skills.

-- This scholarship is open to all African American/Black junior or first semester undergraduate registered seniors and enrolled in a public relations or communications program at an accredited college or university in Kansas or Missouri.
+- Two scholarships are open to all African American/Black junior or first semester undergraduate registered seniors and enrolled in a public relations or communications program at an accredited college or university in Kansas or Missouri.
 The student must reside in Kansas or Missouri at the time of application.
-Preference is given to PRSSA members and affiliate chapters, however membership or affiliation is not a requirement for eligibility.
+One point will be awarded for PRSSA members and one additional point will be awarded for leadership in PRSSA, however PRSSA membership or affiliation is not a requirement for eligibility.

 - The applicant must have earned at least a 3.0 grade point average on a 4.0 scale overall.

-- The application should reflect the applicant’s commitment to volunteerism, a hallmark of Inez Kaiser’s legacy.
+- The application should reflect the applicant’s leadership and commitment to public relations excellence and volunteerism, hallmarks of Inez Kaiser’s legacy.